Lightweight and Interpretable Transformer via Mixed Graph Algorithm Unrolling for Traffic Forecast: Conclusion

 \section{Conclusion}

 To capture complex node-to-node relations in spatial-temporal data, we unroll a mixed-graph optimization algorithm into a lightweight transformer-like neural net, where an undirected graph models spatial correlations and a directed graph models temporal relationships.
 We show that the two graph learning modules play the role of self-attention, meaning that our unrolled network is a transformer.
 We design new $\ell_2$ and $\ell_1$-norm regularizers to quantify and promote signal smoothness on directed graphs.
 We interpret the derived processing operations from a designed ADMM algorithm as low-pass filters.
 Experiments demonstrate competitive prediction performance at drastically reduced parameter counts.
-One limitation of our approach is that our computed Mahalanobis distances $\text{d}^u(i,j)$ and $\text{d}^d(i,j)$ for respective undirected and directed graphs are non-negative (due to learned PSD metric matrices $\M$ and $\P$), whereas affinity $e(i,j)$ in traditional self-attention can be negative.
-We will study extensions to signed distances and more complex graph modeling as future work.